 Impact of e-waste on human health: Electronics have started to constitute an indispensable part of human life.
 Electronics are now a part of daily life and if humans indulge electronics in their life that much, it ought to be the primary responsibility of humans to properly dispose of its waste a well.
-Not only it is ethical for humans to dispose of the e-waste, it is mandatory as well because without precaution, these e-waste would wreak havoc human health.
+Not only it is ethical for humans to dispose of e-waste, it is mandatory as well because, without precaution, this e-waste would wreak havoc on human health.
 E-waste may not seem dangerous in regards of human health but it definitely is.
 Even a growing body of epidemiological and clinical evidence has clearly stated the possible threats of e-waste on human health.
-In the times, where humans are working so hard to find the perfect diet and foods that help in growth of human health, they definitely cannot ignore the improper disposal of e-waste that adversely affects the human health.
-For developing countries like India and China, it is must for these countries to engage in proper disposal of e-waste.
-Informal sectors are engaged in primitive methods for disposal, recycle and reprocess e-waste materials that expose the persons involved in the process to a number of toxic substances.
-Workers performing processes are unknown to the safety equipments like gloves, face masks, ventilation fans and are even unknown to the effects of improper disposal of e-waste.
+In the times, when humans are working so hard to find the perfect diet and foods that help in the growth of human health, they definitely cannot ignore the improper disposal of e-waste that adversely affects human health.
+For developing countries like India and China, it is must for these countries to engage in the proper disposal of e-waste.
+Informal sectors are engaged in primitive methods for disposal, recycling and reprocessing e-waste materials that expose the persons involved in the process to a number of toxic substances.
+Workers performing processes are unknown to the safety equipment like gloves, face masks, and ventilation fans and are even unknown to the effects of improper disposal of e-waste.
 They are unaware that some of the processes can result in direct exposure and inhalation of harmful chemicals.
-For example, concentration of dioxins in the surrounding areas increases where the printed wiring boards are burned openly.
+For example, the concentration of dioxins in the surrounding areas increases where the printed wiring boards are burned openly.
 When anyone present in that area, inhales these toxins, is exposed to the risk of cancer.

-Precious metal is one substance that is considered as gem for manufacture of electronic gadgets and while manually extracting tiny quantities of such substances, it is possible that toxic metals and poison would enter the bloodstream of the persons involved in such process and are exposed to poisonous chemicals and fumes of highly concentrated acids.
-Resalable copper are recovered by burning insulated wires can cause neurological disorders and damage to kidney, liver and may cause bone loss when exposed to cadmium that are found in semiconductors and chip resistors.
-It is established that long term exposure to lead can damage central and peripheral nervous system and kidneys, which are found on printed circuit boards, computer and television screens.
+Precious metal is one substance that is considered as gem for the manufacture of electronic gadgets and while manually extracting tiny quantities of such substances, it is possible that toxic metals and poison would enter the bloodstream of the persons involved in such process and are exposed to poisonous chemicals and fumes of highly concentrated acids.
+Resalable copper are recovered by burning insulated wires can cause neurological disorders and damage to the kidney, liver and may cause bone loss when exposed to cadmium that are found in semiconductors and chip resistors.
+It is established that long-term exposure to lead can damage the central and peripheral nervous system and kidneys, which are found on printed circuit boards, computers and television screens.

-Impact on environment: Electrical and electronic equipments are now a part of routine.
-It can be said that humans have now become dependent on these equipments, but continue to ignore the hazardous effects these equipments brings to their life.
-These electrical and electronic equipments interface with the environment when they are manufactured, reprocessed or disposed.
+Impact on the environment: Electrical and electronic equipment are now a part of the routine.
+It can be said that humans have now become dependent on this equipment, but continue to ignore the hazardous effects this equipment brings to their life.
+These electrical and electronic equipment interface with the environment when they are manufactured, reprocessed or disposed of.

-There are certain methods which are used to recover metals like burning of equipments leading to emission of gases, fumes and particulate matter into the air causing air pollution.
-Air pollution caused from e-waste is a serious concern as the emission of such gases or particulate matter is hazardous for human health and can cause serious illness to the persons inhaling these fumes.
+There are certain methods that are used to recover metals like the burning of equipment leading to the emission of gases, fumes and particulate matter into the air causing air pollution.
+Air pollution caused by e-waste is a serious concern as the emission of such gases or particulate matter is hazardous for human health and can cause serious illness to the persons inhaling these fumes.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.